FIT AS A PHYSIO | MOSMAN

 DOES STRETCHING INCREASE RANGE OF MOVEMENT?

-No. Stretching for the amount of time that most people would hold their stretches, does not make any actual difference to flexibility.
+No. Stretching for the amount of time that most people hold their stretches, does not make any actual difference to flexibility.
 The mechanisms of stretching have been extensively studied.
 There is moderate evidence from a systematic review that stretching can increase flexibility (ref).
 However, to achieve an actual improvement in muscle compliance we know the total duration of stretching needs to be at least five minutes per muscle group (ref).
 Therefore to stretch hamstrings, quads, and calves, both left and right, as part of a warm up before sport, it should take at least 30 minutes - which is practically impossible as part of a warm up.
-We know the one or two, thirty second stretches the majority of athletes would perform during their warm up are just not enough to actually improve their flexibility (ref).
+We know the one or two, thirty second stretches the majority of athletes would perform during their warm up are just not enough to actually improve flexibility (ref).

 DOES STRETCHING HELP PERFORMANCE?